ckotzbauer/sbom-operator/README.md

 ## Security

-The docker-image is based on a [distroless git-image](https://github.com/ckotzbauer/distroless-git-slim) to reduce the attack-surface and keep the image small.
+The docker-image is based on a scratch-image to reduce the attack-surface and keep the image small.
 Furthermore the image and release-artifacts are signed with [cosign](https://github.com/sigstore/cosign) and attested with provenance-files.
 The release-process satisfies SLSA Level 2.
 All of those "metadata files" are  also stored in a dedicated repository `ghcr.io/ckotzbauer/sbom-operator-metadata`.
 When discovering security issues please refer to the [Security process](https://github.com/ckotzbauer/.github/blob/main/SECURITY.md).